 In line with the University's Dignity at Work Policy, Grievance Policy and Code of Behaviour, 'Taking the Lead' focuses on the practical measures, knowledge and skills needed by senior leaders to create and support a culture which is courteous and professional, where inappropriate behaviour - including sexual misconduct - can be appropriately managed and where there is confidence in the systems to carry that out.
 The target audience is Heads of Institution, Faculties and Departments and it is especially beneficial for individuals taking on senior leadership responsibilities for the first time.

-The next session of 'Taking the Lead' will take place at Greenwich House on 31 January 2025, from 09:30 to 12:00.
-To register your interest in this session (or in future sessions) of 'Taking the Lead', please email the HR Policy Team.
+To register your interest in a future session of 'Taking the Lead', please email the HR Policy Team.

-Staff training on student disclosures of sexual assault
+Staff training on responding to student disclosures of harassment and sexual misconduct